rtdip/core/docs/university/essentials/sdk/queries/exercise.md

 1. Finally, try running a `Time Weighted Average` query on the data, with `Step` set to False

+## Additional Task

+1. The data returned from these queries is in the form of a pandas DataFrame.
+Use the `matplotlib` or `plotly` library to plot the data returned from the `Time Weighted Average` query

 ## Course Progress
 -   [X] Overview
 -   [X] Architecture